Tesla Model X SUV - Interior & comfort

-The Tesla Model X is a lavishly equipped car, whether you choose the Long Range Plus or Performance.
-All have an air-suspension system with a GPS link that remembers where a higher ride height is required, those eye-catching ‘falcon wing’ rear doors and a huge panoramic windscreen and sunroof.
+The Tesla Model X is a lavishly equipped car – all have an air-suspension system with a GPS link that remembers where a higher ride height is required, those eye-catching ‘falcon wing’ rear doors and a huge panoramic windscreen and sunroof.
 More prosaic are the standard heated seats, keyless go, sat nav with real-time traffic information and up to four ISOFIX child-seat points, depending on the number of seats you choose.

 The Model X can be chosen with five, six or seven seats, the first coming as standard.
 When the Model X Plaid arrives in the UK it's only available with the sporty six-seat layout with its more heavily bolstered middle row.
-At the time of writing pricing for these options is unavailable, but before the lull in production, choosing a three-row, six-seat layout costs an additional £6,000, while a seventh seat is around £3,000 extra.
+At the time of writing pricing for these options is unavailable, but before the lull in production, choosing a three-row, six-seat layout used to cost an additional £6,000, while a seventh seat was around £3,000 extra.

-‘Enhanced Autopilot’ is another circa £6,000, but enables the car to autonomously change lanes to overtake slower traffic, and even to pull off onto slip roads according to the navigation route being followed.
+‘Enhanced Autopilot’ was another circa £6,000, but enables the car to autonomously change lanes to overtake slower traffic, and even to pull off onto slip roads according to the navigation route being followed.
 A full self-driving capability can be purchased post-delivery, and enables the car to begin its journey with a simple voice command of where you want to go – it can then theoretically do all the driving work itself.
 However, although the system is “ready to go”, it’s not yet approved for full use on public roads.